Actionable Book Summary: Rework by Jason Fried & David Hansson

 Before you start, anything, ask yourself questions.
 Difficult questions.
 You can start with these questions:

 Why are you doing this?
 You can quite easily find yourself doing something only because someone else is doing it or because someone told you to do it.
 It’s quite common these days.
 You see someone starting a vlog and you end up spending a week trying to start your own but not really knowing why.
 So, the first question you need to ask yourself before executing any task, is: Why are you working on this?
 What is this for?
 Who will benefit from it?
-These question will help you formulate your Why.
+These questions will help you formulate your Why.

 What problem are you solving?
 I read somewhere that if you’re planning to write a book, and if you want the book to sell like crazy, it should be either fun, entertaining, emotional or it should educate the reader.
 So think about this: What kind of problem your book is solving?
 Novels don’t solve a problem, but they give emotional delight – like giving cocaine to an addict.
 If you’re going to educate people, what are you going to teach them?
 What kind of problem will they solve after they read your stuff?